WarutaShinken/arch-guide/content/install/index.md

 ## <a id="boot-media" href="#boot-media">Boot From the Installation Medium</a>

 It is assumed you know how to boot from a USB drive.
-Pick the first option in the GRUB menu.
+Pick the first option in the boot menu.
 Wait until you are presented with a shell prompt.

 ### <a id="secure-boot" href="#secure-boot">Secure Boot</a>